Natejoestev/ScrapMechanicTools-Modding-Help/docs/Audio_Events.md

 A mod that makes use of these events can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2832061929). <br></br>
 You can look through this mod's files to see how to use these event paths to play sounds.

+This list was generated using Questionable Mark's [SM Audio Event Reader](https://github.com/QuestionableM/SM-Audio-Event-Reader). <br></br>
+Some invalid parameters were removed afterwards (they did not work in-game).

 ```json
 {
 	"event:/amb/2D/amb_2D_cave": {